Met Gala | i 10 best look dell’edizione 2024

 Il Samsung Galaxy A34 5G è certamente la scelta ideale per tutti coloro che sono in cerca di uno smartphone completo, performante e con un’ottima durata della batteria, pur avendo un budget limitato.
 Difatti, grazie alle sue specifiche di fascia ...

-Zendaya stuns in Vogue Australia cover shoot and shares her thoughts on Euphoria season three delay - Zendaya stuns in Vogue Australia cover shoot and shares her thoughts on Euphoria season three delay - Zendaya stuns in Vogue Australia cover shoot and shares her thoughts on Euphoria season three delay Zendaya is on the cover of the May issue of Vogue Australia.
-The 27-year-old, who recently turned ...

-The World’s Greatest Party Crasher Strikes Again! - The World’s Greatest Party Crasher Strikes Again! - Fred Karger, a retiree who has written a memoir about sneaking into sanctums like the Oscars and the Met gala, tries to finagle his way into the Time 100 gala.

-Jeff Goldblum Suits Up in London, Plus Taylor Swift, Heidi Klum and More - Jeff Goldblum Suits Up in London, Plus Taylor Swift, Heidi Klum and More - Jeff Goldblum suits up in London for the BAFTA Television Awards, plus Taylor Swift, Heidi Klum and more.
+Mbappe wins award for France’s player of the year - Mbappe wins award for France’s player of the year - Kylian Mbappe was named France’s player of the year on Monday at an awards ceremony in Paris, as he comes to the end of his seven-season stay with Paris Saint-Germain.
+Mbappe, 25, picked up the prize ...

+Kendall and Kylie Share Some Sister Sips in Las Vegas, Plus Anya Taylor-Joy, Jon Hamm and More - Kendall and Kylie Share Some Sister Sips in Las Vegas, Plus Anya Taylor-Joy, Jon Hamm and More - Kendall and Kylie share some Sister Sips in Las Vegas, plus Anya Taylor-Joy, Jon Hamm and more.
 From Hollywood to New York and everywhere in between, see what your favorite stars are up to!

+Kiara Advani to represent India at Women in Cinema Gala dinner at Cannes - Kiara Advani to represent India at Women in Cinema gala dinner at Cannes - Actor Kiara Advani is all set to represent India at Red Sea Film Foundation's Women in Cinema gala dinner at Cannes Film Festival 2024.